Shopping in India: What to buy in Delhi and what to buy in India

-There is an astonishing variety of dazzling souvenirs from India: handicrafts, textiles, jewelry, furnishings, art, spices and much more on display in winding bazaars, busy markets, state emporiums and street stalls; at ancient historical sites and shining new malls.
+INDIA IS A SHOPPER’S PARADISE!
+There is an astonishing variety of dazzling things to buy in India: handicrafts, textiles, jewelry, furnishings, art, spices and much more on display in ancient bazaars, busy markets, state emporiums, street stalls and shiny new malls.
+I particularly love Indian clothing stores and to buy souvenirs in India.
 The country produces both traditional and modern goods, and sometimes a compelling mix of both — such as designer fashions inspired by traditional costumes.
 The entire country is an Indian shop!

 Part 1: Top 5 tips on how buy souvenirs in India

 Anyone who has visited India will know that bazaars, markets, emporiums, street stalls, tourist attractions and malls, from one end of the subcontinent to the other, overflow with a dazzling array of handicrafts, textiles, jewelry, furnishings, art, spices and much more.